woohoolabs/zen/README.md

 ### Configuring the container

-We only mentioned so far how to configure the compilation, but we haven't talked about container configuration.
-This can be done by returning an array of objects extending the `AbstractContainerConfig` class in the `getContainerConfigs()` method.
+So far we only mentioned how to configure the compiler, but we haven't talked about container configuration.
+This can be done by returning an array of `AbstractContainerConfig` child instances in the `getContainerConfigs()` method.
 Let's see an [example]((https://github.com/woohoolabs/zen/blob/master/Config/AbstractContainerConfig.php)) for the container configuration too!